Armory8854/armory8854.github.io/_posts/2022/11/02/2022-11-02-pleroma-fediverse.md

 *The homepage of Pleroma at the time of writing*

-For Fediverse examples I'm going to install Pleroma [^2].
+For my Fediverse client, I'm going to install Pleroma [^2].
 Take my step-by-step instructions with a grain of salt - and please, [Read The Docs!](https://docs.pleroma.social/backend/installation/otp_en/).
 This is a project updating often, and some steps may change.

 ## Basic Differences Between My Installation & The Docs
 OK - so after installing this software, I realized there were quite a few things that needed changed.

 - If you followed this guide so far and created a new user to run sudo commands instead of running commands as root, you need to prefix every command the guide asks you to run with sudo.
-- First off, they assign default users in this guide to a shell that gives no output.
+- They assign default users in this guide to a shell that gives no output.
 I suspect they did this for security reasons (the host account has no shell to exploit), but the end result for me was that every command they wanted me to switch users resulted in an error.
-Therefore, anytime in the guide you see useradd and they assign a user like this: `adduser ... --shell /bin/false` change the `--shell` to `/bin/bash`.
+Therefore, anytime in the guide you see useradd and they assign a user like this: `adduser ... --shell /bin/false` change the `/bin/false` to `/bin/bash`.
     - There is a chance something was wrong with my setup - you could always try to just use their shell variable and see if it works for you first, then change the users default shell later.
 - If you decide to install the postgres RUM plugins like the guide suggests as optional, make sure to check your postgres version first.
     - At the time of writing, this was 14, and the guide suggested version 11 as the version to install.